Chicken-E/DiscordDataStatistics/README.md

 Makes 2 files, "messages.csv" and "attachements.txt".

 Doesn't send your data across the internet anywhere, source is commented and easy to understand.

+Also this is my first public source code on github so please be easy on me.